Native defects and impurities in talcum quasi-2D layers: Results and discussions

 {\it Oxygen vacancies. }

 Due to their relatively low formation energy, oxygen vacancies and V$_{\text{O}}$V$_{\text{H}}$ divacancy may play an important role in irradiated talc samples.
 According to our findings, oxygen vacancies do not cause major changes to the structure of the talcum layer.
 For the O(I.) oxygen vacancy, the first neighbor silicon atom moves vertically toward the inner part of the talcum layer by 0.24~\AA.
 In the case of the O(II.) vacancy, the hydrogen atom moves closer to the magnesium.
 As a result, the distance between hydrogen and magnesium reduces to 1.99~\AA from the defect-free distance of 2.66~\AA.
-For the O(III.) vacancy we obtain a movement of the two first neighboring silicon atoms of the O(III.) oxygen toward each other.
+Therefore, the O(II.) vacancy can be considered as the complex of a V$_{\text{O}}$V$_{\text{H}}$ divacancy and a H$_{\text{O}}$ substitutional defect.
+The presence of hydrogen restores the coordination of the magnesium atom, thereby lowering the formation energy compared to the V$_{\text{O}}$V$_{\text{H}}$ divacancy.
+Despite this alternative interpretation, we consistently refer to the defect as the O(II.) vacancy throughout the paper.
+For the O(III.) vacancy, we obtain a movement of the first two neighboring silicon atoms of the O(III.) oxygen toward each other.
 As a consequence, the unperturbed Si-Si distance of 3.047~\AA\ reduces to 2.507~\AA\ .